-In fact, MyBookie’s bitter rival, Bovada Sportsbook, didn’t even bother posting lines on the Vermont race as they see it as a foregone conclusion that Bernie is winning.
-However, the always-timid bookmakers there went a few steps further and didn’t list odds for many long-shot candidates, taking them off the board completely (and therefore any associated risk).
+In fact, MyBookie’s bitter rival, Bovada, didn’t even bother posting Vermont race futures as they believe it’s a foregone conclusion Bernie is winning.
+Although, perpetually-frightened Head Linemaker, Pat Morrow, went a few sad steps further by refusing to hang numbers for countless long shots, taking them off the board completely (and therefore, any associated risk).

-Anyone requiring more information before placing wagers should check out this expert synopsis of the U.S. Midterm Elections by CNN that breaks down what’s at stake and how it all works.
+Those requiring more information beforehand should check out this expert synopsis of U.S. Midterm Elections by CNN detailing what’s involved and how it all works.
 It’s obviously not

-***All odds correct as of October 31, 2018.***
+***All odds correct as of October 31st, 2018.***